brainbuz/String-Validator/password/README.md

 describing the errors if it fails.
 The Positive Method returns 1 if the string passes and 0 if it fails.
 The ErrString method returns the errors from the last string processed.

-# NAME

-String::Validator::Password - Check a string against a number of common password rules.

-# VERSION

 # String::Validator Methods and Usage